jim-franklin/metal-defect-evaluation/README.md

 ## Data

-UCI Machine Learning Repository — Steel Plates Faults (dataset ID 198) Loaded directly via `ucimlrepo` for reproducibility.
+UCI Machine Learning Repository: Steel Plates Faults (dataset ID 198).
+Loaded directly via `ucimlrepo` for reproducibility.

+## Future extensions

+The current pipeline covers data assessment, preparation, and feature classification.
+Three analytical stages were scoped but not implemented in this version:

+**Feature sizing**: a regression model to predict defect area from geometric features, demonstrating how classified defects would be dimensioned before reporting.

+**Anomaly interaction rules**: proximity-based clustering (DBSCAN) to identify defects sitting close enough together to be assessed as a single combined feature, mirroring the interaction criteria applied in fitness-for-service assessment.

+**Non-standard analysis**: novelty detection using Isolation Forest to flag defects that do not match any known fault class and would require manual review before a result is reported.

+These stages follow naturally from the classification output and represent the next layer of the ILI evaluation workflow.